 - Plan to arrive early - you will be more relaxed in your interview if you have had time to familiarise yourself with your surroundings

 - Contact the University if there is a problem - especially if you’re going to be late or unavailable due to circumstances beyond your control.
-You should be able to rearrange the interview.
+You will normally be able to rearrange the interview if necessary.